Ty-Matthews-VisualStudio/Wally/Source/README.md

+## Background
 This version of Wally was built using Visual Studio Community Edition 2022.
 The solution and project files were regenerated from scratch and the old source files from prior environments (VC6 and VS2008) were copied over.

+## Dependencies
+Wally makes use of [libpng](http://www.libpng.org/pub/png/libpng.html), [jpeg-9e](https://www.ijg.org/), [zlib](https://www.zlib.net/), and the [boost](https://www.boost.org/users/download/) libraries.
+Except for boost, the source code and project files for these external dependencies are included under the Wally root source code structure, as some modifications have been made to their respective project files (no pre-compiled binaries are provided for these libs).
+The boost library is inordinately large and for practical reasons it has been excluded from the Wally source code structure.
+Pre-compiled binaries are available from the [boost website](https://www.boost.org/users/download/).
+To build Wally you will need to download at least the boost header files and point to the correct location using the WallyPropertySheet user macro named *BOOSTDIR*.

 ## Contributing